-The next round of Common Recruitment Examination and Basic Law Test (Degree / Professional Grades) (CRE and BLT) is scheduled to be held on 2 and 9 June, 2018 in Hong Kong.
+The next round of Common Recruitment Examination and Basic Law Test (Degree / Professional Grades) (CRE and BLT) will be held on 1 and 8 June 2019 in Hong Kong.
 For the convenience of those studying or residing outside Hong Kong, the above examination is also scheduled to be held on 7 December 2019 in seven other cities, namely Beijing, London, San Francisco, New York, Toronto, Vancouver and Sydney.

 The CRE and BLT are open to all holders of degree or professional qualifications who are interested in applying for civil service posts at degree or professional level.
 Students who will have attained a degree in the 2019-20 academic year may also apply to take the coming CRE and BLT.

 Mock practices for CRE & BLT